Optimizely GraphQL basics

 Use the GraphQL API similarly to a REST API.

-For example, you can send a POST request with a JSON body to the following:
+For example, send a POST request with a JSON body to the following endpoint:

 The request body is JSON, like in REST APIs.
 The key difference is GraphQL's strongly typed schema.